openfun/ralph/src/helm/README.md

 * `--set var=value` to replace one var/value
 * `--dry-run` to verify your manifest before deploying

-## Tutorial: Working on the Helm chart
+## Tutorial: deploying Ralph LRS on a local cluster

 This tutorial aims at deploying Ralph LRS on a local Kubernetes cluster using Helm.
 In this tutorial, you will learn to: